ghostsecurity/reaper/docs/how-to-hack-ghostbank.md

-# How to Hack Ghostbank with Reaper
+# How to Hack ghostBank with Reaper
 Welcome to your journey into application security with Ghost Security's Reaper!
-This guide will take you step-by-step through the process of testing security vulnerabilities in Ghostbank, our fictional banking app.
+This guide will take you step-by-step through the process of testing security vulnerabilities in ghostBank, our fictional banking app.

-In this exercise, your goal is to successfully hack Ghostbank, a fictional banking application.
+In this exercise, your goal is to successfully hack ghostBank, a fictional banking application.
 You'll achieve this by transferring funds from all other customer accounts into your own, using the powerful tools provided by Ghost Security's Reaper.
 This exercise is designed to help you understand key application security concepts and practice your skills in a controlled environment.

 ## Steps